SaginiChan/SaginiChan/README.md

 - 💬 All My projects are in ~ [Profile](https://github.com/SaginiChan/)
 - 👋 Im also learning Figma

-Currently building first ever API centered around an anime; Bleach Anime, also creating the most wicked Git profile you'll ever see
+Currently building first ever API centered around an anime; Bleach Anime, also creating the most wicked Git profile you'll ever see and a saloon app

 - 📫 Reach me: ~ [My Email]boazsagini62@gmail.com